-We are excited that the Oregon Wildlands Act passed the Senate with bipartisan support on February 12th - one big step closer to increasing land and river protections throughout the state.
+We are excited that the Oregon Wildlands Act is now law.
+Signed by President Trump on March 12th, the bill is another step forward to increasing land and river protections throughout the state.

 The Oregon Wildlands Act

-The Oregon Wildlands Act is a 10 year effort introduced by Oregon Congressman Peter DeFazio as well as Oregon Senators Ron Wyden and Jeff Merkeley.
-The bill is part of a larger public lands package called the Natural Resources Management Act (S. 47).
+The Oregon Wildlands Act was a 10 year effort introduced by Oregon Congressman Peter DeFazio as well as Oregon Senators Ron Wyden and Jeff Merkeley.
+The bill is part of a larger public lands package called the John D. Dingell, Jr. Conservation, Management, and Recreation Act (S. 47).
 For Oregon specifically, the bill includes:

 - 120 miles of Wild and Scenic protections on Rogue tributaries including Kelsey, Whisky, Howard, Mule, Missouri, Jenny, and Wildcat Creeks

 - Protections along the Chetco and Elk Rivers from future mining projects